boda-care/bodamed-ussd/README.md

 - Boda boda industry drives the economy accounting for more than a million jobs.

 ## Problem Solution
-- Boda med includes 2 insurance covers Private Custom Insurance and Third Party Insurance that will be Co Payed by an under writer and the boda boda ride through Boda Med
+- Boda Care includes 2 insurance covers Private Custom Insurance and Third Party Insurance that will be Co Payed by an under writer and the boda boda ride through Boda Med

 ## Software Design
 - We have 3 system Account Service, Payments Service, USSD